 “Codes of Conduct do not necessarily stop all poor behavior, in much the same way that establishing laws don't necessarily stop people from breaking them,” says Dryden.
 In any organization or large group, there will always be bad actors.
 What matters is that your Code of Conduct prioritizes the safety of historically marginalized people over the comfort of privileged populations.
 Members of your group need to know that they can point to the Code of Conduct and get support from leadership in case they experience harassment or witness a violation.

 Creating and publicizing your Code of Conduct

 You can create your own Code of Conduct with the help of online resources like the Conference Code of Conduct, Dryden’s CoC 101, or Lam Thuy Vo's post about designing inclusive hackathons.
 You can also hire an employment lawyer, like Emily Wessel Farr, or consult with one on your staff.

 As we aspire to reach wider audiences with our events and build more inclusive organizations, we should be happy to welcome a huge range of experiences into the mix.
-With that range of experiences comes the recognition that our different backgrounds require a recommitment to clear communication, and an explicit discussion about protecting each other from harassment and mistreatment.
-As Dryden says about AlterConf, “Our conferences boast attendees from all over the world, coming from many different backgrounds and experiences; our expectations of what is appropriate are not always in line with one another.”
-Helping all participants get on the same page up front about what is expected and what is considered unacceptable will help everyone have a smoother, more productive experience when working together.
+With that range of experiences comes the recognition that our different backgrounds require a recommitment, perhaps in the form of a Code of Conduct, to clear communication and an explicit discussion about protecting each other from harassment and mistreatment.

 Photography by Melissa Morgan Walbridge